Hanging in Hudson Valley with Scout Paré-Phillips

 HAPPY: What do you hope listeners take from Lupine Daughter?

-SCOUT PARE-PHILLIPS: I hope anyone struggling with chronic illness, grief, or trauma finds catharsis.
-These songs are full of love, but not love songs—they’re about self-preservation and resilience.
+SCOUT PARE-PHILLIPS: I hope anyone struggling with chronic illness, family dynamics of addiction, caregiving, grief, or general trauma finds some catharsis and validation in this album.

+Although these songs are full of love, they are not love songs, for the first time in my musical career.

+The thesis statement to myself is that I need to take care of myself first – and sometimes make sacrifices which are painful – to keep functioning, showing up for the people I love, and doing the things I love.

 HAPPY: If you could summarise the sound of this project in one word, what would it be?